nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list persons.
 2. AddressBook shows a list of persons.
-3. User requests to view a specific person in the list.
+3. User requests to view a specific person in the current displayed AddressBook.
 4. The UI shows the details of that person.
     Use case ends.